mknyszek/goswarm/README.md

 the goal of capturing a core dump or attaching GDB to the process.
 This tool only focuses on the first half of the equation.

-To execute `all.bash` on 10 FreeBSD 12.2 gomotes at once (the default), do
+To execute `all.bash` on 10 (the default) NetBSD 9.0 gomotes at once, do

 ```
-GOROOT=path/to/go/repo goswarm freebsd-amd64-12_2 go/src/all.bash
+GOROOT=path/to/go/repo goswarm netbsd-386-9_0 go/src/all.bash
 ```

+It's highly recommended to also pass a `-match` argument to match on a specific failure on the builder.
+Even just `-match="fatal error:"` is quite effective.
+Without it, `goswarm` will stop even if `gomote` fails due to some unrelated error.

 To capture core dump, add the following file to your Go repository (it does not need to be in git) as `debug.bash` (with the appropriate file permissions).